Structural search and replace dialogs

 This option makes sense in case the template text contains fully qualified class names.
 If the checkbox is selected, RubyMine automatically reduces these names in the template.
 Otherwise, fully qualified class names are used.

-Check this option, if you want RubyMine to automatically reformat the expanded code fragment according to your code style settings (for details, refer to the Code Style dialog box).
+Check this option, if you want RubyMine to automatically reformat the expanded code fragment according to your code style settings (for details, refer to the Code Style dialog).
 If the option is not checked, RubyMine will only indent the whole template according to the position in code at which it is expanded, leaving its formatting as is.

-Use static import
+Use static imports

 Check this option, if you want RubyMine to shorten any references to static elements in the replaced code.
 RubyMine will insert a static import for those elements.
 The elements are then referenced by their short name.
 If there are no references to static elements in the replaced code, the option will be ignored.